Two Years after Katrina: System Prepared for Disaster

 JSU Graduate Selected for the National Black College Alumni Hall of Fame

 MSU Again Among Universities Cited for 'Service to Country'

-and similar college guides," editor Paul Glastris explained in the article's introduction.
+The guide assesses universities on the basis of community service, research, and how frequently they admit and graduate low-income students.
+"As in previous years, our aim is to offer an alternative to the U.S. News & World Report and similar college guides," editor Paul Glastris explained in the article's introduction.
 "Those guides focus on what colleges can do for you.
 We focus on what colleges are doing for the country."
 MSU, a 129-year-old land-grant institution, now ranks third highest among the 12 Southeastern Conference universities.
 Florida is 26th and Vanderbilt is 39th.
+Learn more.

 MSU Graduate, Doctoral Candidate Named STAR Fellow

 Dates for MSU Art Faculty Exhibition Announced

 MISSISSIPPI UNIVERSITY FOR WOMEN NEWS